-Do not terminate different gauge wires to the power terminal block.
+On not terminate different gauge wires to the power terminal block.
 Slack in the wiring may generate heat and fire.

-- · When terminating wires of the same thickness, follow the instructions demonstrated in the illustrations below at Figure 56. - Firmly attach the wire; secure in a way to prevent external forces from being imparted on the terminal block. - Use an appropriately sized screwdriver for tightening the terminals.
+- When terminating wires of the same thickness, follow the instructions demonstrated in the illustrations below at Figure 59. - Firmly attach the wire; secure in a way to prevent external forces from being imparted on the terminal block. - Use an appropriately sized screwdriver for tightening the terminals. - On not over tighten the connections; over-tightening may damage the terminals.